rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/windows/migrate-single-classic-to-resource-manager.md

 ms.tgt_pltfrm: vm-windows
 ms.devlang: na
 ms.topic: article
-ms.date: 02/05/2017
+ms.date: 06/15/2017
 ms.author: cynthn
-ms.openlocfilehash: 9fa01c83a2230c2434ab731c00c16d5c9b2e68fd
+ms.openlocfilehash: 65583f425d08033fc79ece6fdcd2101e3202ee3b
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44551029"
+ms.locfileid: "44825084"
 ---
 # <a name="manually-migrate-a-classic-vm-to-a-new-arm-managed-disk-vm-from-the-vhd"></a>Manually migrate a Classic VM to a new ARM Managed Disk VM from the VHD

-This section helps you to migrate your existing Azure VMs from the classic deployment model to [Managed Disks](../../storage/storage-managed-disks-overview.md) in the Resource Manager deployment model.
+This section helps you to migrate your existing Azure VMs from the classic deployment model to [Managed Disks](managed-disks-overview.md) in the Resource Manager deployment model.

 ## <a name="plan-for-the-migration-to-managed-disks"></a>Plan for the migration to Managed Disks